IsaacLaw12/RayTracer/README.md

 ## Stages of development
-   The project started as a semester long project to build a render engine for my computer graphics class.
-At the end of the class my raytracer could render still images of triangle meshes and spheres with realistic details such as reflection and refraction.
+&nbsp;&nbsp;&nbsp;&nbsp;The project started as a semester long project to build a render engine for my computer graphics class.
+At the end of the class my raytracer could render still images of triangle meshes and spheres with realistic details such as reflection and refraction.</br>
-   Once the computer graphics class was finished I continued development for an independent study.
+&nbsp;&nbsp;&nbsp;&nbsp;Once the computer graphics class was finished I continued development for an independent study.
 In this second stage of development I updated the whole raytracer program to support animated objects.
 I also added a new kind of object, a 3d wave object that is the composite of multiple sine waves.
 The finale of the independent study was a render of a sunset feature that prominently featured this wave surface.
 The final render is available [here]( https://youtu.be/bL9ruEOcmrc)

 ## Development for Computer Graphics class: